PieLabs/log-factory/README.md

   * json-string - a string that can be parsed as json
   * path-to-json - a path to a json file

-If using json you can define levels for different categories.
+> If you want to disable logging you can pass in: `{ console: false, file: undefined}` If using json you can define levels for different categories.
 For example:

 ```json